redis/redis-doc/topics/pubsub.md

 From 7.0, sharded pubsub is introduced in which shard channels are assigned to slots by the same algorithm used to assign keys to slots.
 A shard message must be sent to a node that own the slot the shard channel is hashed to.
-The cluster makes sure the published shard messages are forwarded to all the node in the shard, so clients can subscribe to a shard channel by connecting to any one of the nodes in the shard.
+The cluster makes sure the published shard messages are forwarded to all nodes in the shard, so clients can subscribe to a shard channel by connecting to either the master responsible for the slot, or to any of its replicas.
 `SSUBSCRIBE`, `SUNSUBSCRIBE` and `SPUBLISH` are used to implement sharded pubsub.

 Sharded pubsub helps to scale the usage of pubsub in cluster mode.